Frey-mond/avocados/README.md

 ## Work Plan

 For working together on this project we have a [GitHub repository](https://github.com/Frey-mond/avocados).
 We are all going to be using VSCode and there is an automatic flake8 linter that runs on every commit.
 If any of us runs into unexpected challenges, we have a group chat for communicating.
+We are going to be working on the questions in parallel in our Python files and working on the challenges when it makes sense to.